stanfordmlgroup/CheXaid/README.md

 Note that the `ckpt_path` argument should point to the checkpoints of the evaluated model.
 By default, model checkpoints will be saved following the format: `ckpts/new_gt_<timestamp>/<checkpoint name>.pth.tar`

+## Citing
+If you are using this code, please cite our paper: `CheXaid: Deep Learning Assistance for Physician Diagnosis of Tuberculosis using Chest X-Rays in Patients with HIV`.